sodiboo/niri-flake/docs.md

 ## `programs.niri.settings.input.mouse.scroll-factor`
-- type: `null or floating point number`
+- type: `null or floating point number or signed integer or (submodule)`
 - default: `null`

 For all scroll events triggered by a wheel source, the scroll distance is multiplied by this factor.